- 1812 Hinman #101

 Global health, biomedicine, development, humanitarianism, political economy, race, gender, sports, Sierra Leone, Mozambique, US

-I am a cultural anthropologist with interests in global health, biomedicine, development and humanitarianism and professional sports.
+I am a cultural anthropologist with interests in global health, biomedicine, development/humanitarianism and professional sports.
 Broadly, I am interested in patterns of inequality in the distribution of and the politics of care in settings “socialized” for scarcity.
 This means understanding the political, economic and historical factors shaping how care is provided in complex humanitarian emergencies and in longer-term development projects – like those for health.
 These concerns arise from my previous career in the fields of public health and post-conflict development in sub-Saharan Africa and Southeast Asia.
+My interest in professional sports arises from being brought up following collegiate and professional sports, having trained for (and trained others) for endurance events, and applying a critical lens to labor of athletes and others working in sporting industries.

-My second book project, tentatively titled Cutting Cures, focuses on the global movement to improve access to quality surgical care in poor countries, using it as a case study for describing and understanding ideological formations in global public health.
+Future book projects focus on the global movement to improve access to quality surgical care in poor countries, using it as a case study for describing and understanding ideological formations in global public health; global efforts to eradicate dracunculiasis (with Amy Moran-Thomas); and the National Football League.

 Selected articles and chapters